PROGRAMME OF EVENTS

 Ellen O’Malley Dunlop is Chairperson of The National Women’s Council of Ireland.
 Ellen is a committed feminist, and for 10 years led the Dublin Rape Crisis Centre and raised awareness of the prevalence of sexual violence in Ireland, lobbying tirelessly for victims rights and legislative change.
 She is a qualified primary school teacher and psychotherapist, became the first woman chair of the Irish Council for Psychotherapy, and lobbied Government on issues of suicide, marital breakdown and children’s rights.

-PANEL 3: ‘Emerging Artists: Early Career Advice & Open Floor Discussion’
+PANEL 3: ‘Emerging Artists: Shaping The Future & Open Floor Discussion’

 Liberty Hall, Dublin.
 Admission Free.